 The cover page provides information about the responsible official and contact information.
 It also provides information to readers interested in commenting on the EA.
 The purpose and need are described in Section 1.
 Development of alternatives, alternatives considered, and alternatives initially considered but rejected from detailed consideration are described in Section 2.0 Features of the alternatives are summarized in Tables 1a-1c, in Section 2.
 The Monuments' setting and affected environment including fisheries and resources are described in Section 3.0.
-The potential environmental effects of the alternatives are described in Section 4, and includes an evaluation of cumulative effects and the potential impacts of and on climate change.
-Section 5 includes consideration of Environmental Justice.
+The potential environmental effects of the alternatives are described in Section 4, which includes an evaluation of potential cumulative effects and potential climate change impacts.
+Section 5 includes consideration of Environmental Justice populations and environmental effects.
 Preparers and coordination with others are described below.